Water Chemistry Water Chemistry — How Long Between Pool Chemicals - Safe Timing Guide

 Chlorine Adjustments

-When adding liquid chlorine or granular chlorine, wait at least 1-2 hours with the pump running before adding any other chemicals.
-If you're performing a SLAM (Shock Level And Maintain) process for algae treatment, you can add chlorine more frequently - every 30-60 minutes - but only chlorine during this process.
+When adding liquid chlorine or granular chlorine, wait about 30 minutes with the pump running before adding any other chemical.
+If you're performing a SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → process for algae treatment, you can add chlorine more frequently - every 30-60 minutes - but only chlorine during this process.

 pH Adjustments

 pH adjustments require the longest waiting periods.
-After adding muriatic acid or sodium bisulfate to lower pH, wait 2-4 hours before retesting.
-The acid needs time to neutralize with the alkalinity in your water, and immediate testing will give false readings.
+After adding muriatic acid or sodium bisulfate to lower pH, wait about 30 minutes with the pump running before retesting.
+The acid disperses quickly, but testing too soon can give a false reading.

 When raising pH with sodium carbonate (soda ash), wait at least 2 hours before retesting, as the chemical continues to dissolve and affect pH levels gradually.